The Blackout & Gold Second Line – Feb. 3, 2019

 It’s official!
 Second Line Parade announcement via Nola.com’s Doug MacCash.

-Celebrate the Unbreakable Spirit of the Saints with the event t-shirts
+Celebrate the Unbreakable Spirit of Black and Gold fans with the event t-shirts

 Official t-shirts are available exclusively on Amazon.com

 QUALITY NOTICE: Please note that this design has been copied without authorization and is being sold via numerous online outlets with low resolution artwork downloaded from the web.
 The ONLY authorized source for these shirts printed with high resolution imaging is the Sass & Sizzle brand on Amazon.com.
 Thank you for respecting the designer copyright by not patronizing those guilty of unauthorized use.